DiggnDeeper/wp-dapp/readme.txt

 **Auto-Publish Feature:**

 * Optionally enable automatic detection of newly published WordPress posts
+* Intentionally disabled by default (opt-in only) for security and control
 * Get notified when a post is ready for Hive publication
 * Streamline your publishing workflow while maintaining secure Keychain authentication
 * Each post maintains a visible indicator when it's ready for Hive publication